lochungtin/Expedite/BinarySudoku/README.md

 3. No 3 consecutive tiles in a row or column can be of the same colour

 ## Algorithm
-The intuition of the algorithm is the iteratively loop over the each row and column and matching patterns of already set cells.
+The intuition of the algorithm is to iteratively loop over the each row and column and matching patterns of already set cells.
 Each of the game rule can be converted into a pattern that could be looked for.

 ### Patterns
 **Pattern 1**